 To get the desired types in the Wolfram Language, an additional processing step is required.

 For small datasets, it generally is more efficient to use Import for time series data, but in cases where a large amount of information is being read, the processing overhead associated with Import may make it worth the extra effort so that your data can be handled using less memory, and more quickly.

-Not all Import operations are handled by Mathematica directly, but instead rely on external converter binaries to handle the import operation.
+Not all Import operations are handled by the Wolfram Language directly, but instead rely on external converter binaries to handle the import operation.
 In many cases, these binaries have their own limitations on file size or may have a certain amount of overhead associated with them.

-XLS files (Microsoft Excel documents), for example, use an XLS converter to process the XLS documents and read them into Mathematica.
-This process requires additional memory, since not only Mathematica but the converter also needs a copy of the file in memory to process, and then must pass the data over MathLink to Mathematica.
+XLS files (Microsoft Excel documents), for example, use an XLS converter to process the XLS documents and read them into the Wolfram Language.
+This process requires additional memory, since not only the Wolfram Language but also the converter needs a copy of the file in memory to process, and then must pass the data over the Wolfram Symbolic Transfer Protocol (WSTP) to the Wolfram Language.
 It is not uncommon to see very large amounts of memory overhead associated with importing these file formats.

 |Comma-Separated Values||.csv||plaintext format that separates records with commas and new lines|